Master of Science in Counseling – Program Mission, Goals and Student Outcomes

 The program will:

-- Facilitate the mastery of requisite knowledge, skills, and attitude aligned with CACREP Standards to deliver counseling services that value the human dignity and worth of all clients from a range of backgrounds including culturally and linguistically diverse, as measured by passing scores on experiential evaluations and the CPCE exam.
+- Facilitate the mastery of requisite knowledge, skills, and attitude to deliver counseling services that value the human dignity and worth of all clients from a range of backgrounds including culturally and linguistically diverse, as measured by passing scores on experiential evaluations and the CPCE exam.

 - Support and encourage students to incorporate a positive developmental approach to promote wellness across the life span.